PWT SEO: The ULTIMATE Joomla SEO extension!

 If you set this to Yes, you can enter specific settings for your article so that open-graph info is generated for your social media channels.
 Note that if you leave the fields empty, nothing will be generated, there is no auto-generate option here.

 Note that you can even set this to Advanced Mode in the plugin settings.
 This will allow you to use completely custom metatags instead of the fields already offered to you.
-Note that 99% of users does not need the advanced mode.
+Note that 99% of users do not need the advanced mode.

 This pretty much speaks for itself.
 You simply receive instructions to improve your content.
 Following up on those by correcting your content will auto-update the score based on the set interval in the plugin settings.
-Look at this animated GIF to see how the score auto-updates when I correct my page-title:
+Look at this animated GIF to see how the score auto-updates when I correct my page title:

 These values all count for the SEO score.

 Here you will find results for the resulting page, which is the actual article output PLUS that of the surrounding modules.
-Note that these values don't count towards the SEO score.
+Note that these values don't count toward the SEO score.
 This is because many of the modules will affect the site globally and you simply cannot fix this within an individual article.

-Of course we also created an overview where you can see the list of articles with corresponding keywords and SEO scores.
+Of course, we also created an overview where you can see the list of articles with corresponding keywords and SEO scores.
 You get there by navigating to Components >> PWT SEO >> Articles: